Kappa TV

 Kappa TV is an Indian Malayalam language free to air youth music channel owned by Mathrubhumi.
-The channel was named after Tapioca, a type of starch extracted from the root of Cassava plant, which is called "kappa" in Malayalam language.
-The channel focus on youth oriented programs and.
-Music Mojo which features bands from Kerala and other southern Indian states is a popular program in Kappa TV.
+The channel was named after tapioca, a starch extracted from the root of the cassava plant, which is called "kappa" in Malayalam language.
+The channel focus on youth oriented programs.
+Music Mojo, which features bands from Kerala and other southern Indian states, is a popular program on Kappa TV.
 The studios are located in Thiruvananthapuram and Kochi.

-In 2023, Kappa diversified into a production house and an independent music label, in addition to the TV Channel.
-As of 15 Jan 2023, at a live event held at Durbar Hall, Kochi, Kappa successfully launched the music label, 'Kappa Originals' with the project I'm Original.
+In 2023, Kappa diversified into a production house and independent music label, in addition to the TV channel.
+As of 15 January 2023, at a live event held at Durbar Hall, Kochi, Kappa successfully launched the music label Kappa Originals, with the project "I'm Original".